open-source-eda-birds-of-a-feather/open-source-eda-birds-of-a-feather.github.io/README.md

 Coming soon!!!
 But, attendance will be free (zero cost) and, as in the past, no DAC badge will be needed to enter the meeting.

 # Organization
 It takes a village!
 The volunteer co-organizers this year include Mohamed Kassem (Efabless), [Ethan Mahintorabi](mailto:ethanmoon@google.com) (Google), Tom Spyrou (Precision Innovations) and Tsung-Wei Huang (U. Wisconsin).
-If you would like to help with co-organization or support for this meeting (A/V, food, other logistics :smile:) please contact Andrew Kahng (UCSD) at [abk@ucsd.edu](mailto:abk@ucsd.edu).
+If you would like to help with co-organization or support for this meeting (A/V, food, other logistics :-)) please contact Andrew Kahng (UCSD) at [abk@ucsd.edu](mailto:abk@ucsd.edu).

 # Previous Open-Source EDA Birds-of-a-Feather meetings